The Bankrate promise

 Also, consider the Blue Cash Preferred® Card from American Express, which gives you 6 percent back on up to $6,000 spent at U.S. supermarkets each year (then 1 percent).
 You’ll also earn 6 percent back on select U.S. streaming services, 3 percent back at U.S. gas stations and on transit (including rideshares, parking, tolls and more), and 1 percent back on other purchases.

-Earn a $300 statement credit after you spend $3,000 in purchases on your new card within the first 6 months and $0 introductory annual fee for one year, then $95.
+Earn a $350 statement credit after you spend $3,000 in purchases on your new card within the first 6 months and an annual fee of $95.

 How to build credit as a stay-at-home parent

 If your goal is building credit as a stay-at-home parent, a credit card can definitely help.
 Credit cards report your credit movements including history, payments and more to all three credit reporting agencies, which can help you boost your credit score over time.
 However, using a card to build credit works best when you use credit responsibly to begin with.

 The best way to build credit as a stay-at-home parent involves:

 - Using your credit card for purchases every month, and ideally ones you have the cash to pay off right away

 - Paying your credit card bill early or on time each month, since your payment history is the most important factor that makes up your FICO score